josangel-george/q2-1/README.md

-x get the time from client system while user register | not needed. all times server time x verify questions x Modify instrictions and disclaimer
+x get the time from client system while user register | not needed. all times server time x verify questions x Modify instrictions and disclaimer x Duplicate navigation in bottom of pge x make pagination link in full li rather than anchor alone

+Procedure to Add Alias =============
+Add stream in main class
+Add the new stream in registration form in CandidateController register GET Save stream name from originalStream name in CandidateController register POST